-Fixed income instruments offer a broad spectrum of utility, serving both investors and issuers with purposes ranging from income generation and safeguarding of principal to intricate asset-liability management.
-Notably, the assessment of credit risk associated with fixed-income securities has gained profound significance since the aftermath of the global financial crisis in 2008.
+Fixed income instruments offer a broad spectrum of utility, serving investors and issuers with purposes ranging from income generation and safeguarding of principal to intricate asset-liability management.
+Notably, the credit risk assessment associated with fixed-income securities has gained profound significance since the aftermath of the global financial crisis 2008.

-The Fixed Income segment of the curriculum is renowned for its quantitative nature, and it ranks among the more challenging areas covered in the CFA exam.
-Its prominence is sustained throughout all three levels, making it a pivotal component of the CFA program.
-Within this subject matter, candidates are introduced to an extensive array of financial concepts and formulas that are indispensable for proficient financial analysis, whether within the purview of fixed income or in broader financial contexts.
+The Fixed Income segment of the curriculum is known for its quantitative nature, and it ranks among the more challenging areas covered in the CFA exam.
+Its prominence is sustained throughout all 3 levels, making it a pivotal component of the CFA program.
+Within this subject matter, you are introduced to an extensive array of financial concepts and formulas that are indispensable for proficient financial analysis, whether within the purview of fixed income or in broader financial contexts.

-On the CFA Institute’s Level 1 exam, Fixed Income is among the top three most heavily weighted topics, along with Financial Statement Analysis and Ethics.
+On the CFA Institute’s Level 1 exam, Fixed Income is among the top 3 most heavily weighted topics, along with Financial Statement Analysis and Ethics.

-Candidates are taught to define fixed income securities and calculate and interpret their associated features.
-The material covers securitization, the fundamentals of credit risk, and the influence of interest rates on bond returns.
+You are taught to define fixed income securities and calculate and interpret their associated features.
+The material covers securitization, the fundamentals of credit risk, and the influence of interest rates on bond returns

 Exam Weighting